Grizzle

 Thin channel wrappers

-Each channel is one site.config.ts defining: name, domain, tagline, theme, categories, YouTube channel ID, social links, store config, newsletter config, search instance, analytics tokens.
-One config, one complete site identity.
+Each channel is mostly one site.config.ts: name, domain, theme, categories, social links, store/newsletter settings, search, and analytics tokens.

 Git-versioned content